lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g. the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
 This MUST be known from the compressor/decompressor.
 Rules only describe the compression/decompression behavior for each header field.
-The header fields need to be identified by the compressor prior to testing for a Rule match.
+The header fields must have been identified by the compressor prior to testing for a Rule match.

 In a Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-A Rule also describes what is sent in the Compression Residue.
-The Compression Residue is assembled by concatenating the residues for each field, in the order the Field Descriptions appear in the Rule.

 The Field Descriptions describe the header fields with the following entries:

 * Field ID (FID) designates a protocol and field (e.g. UDP Destination Port), unambiguously among all protocols that a SCHC compressor processes.

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
 The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
-If the length is variable, the type defines the process to compute the length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.
+If the length is variable, the type defines the process to compute the length, its unit (bits, bytes,...).

 * Field Position (FP): most often, a field only occurs once in a packet header.
 Some fields may occur multiple times in a header.
 FP indicates which occurrence  this Field Description applies to.
 The default value is 1 (first occurrence).